computefoundation/home/README.md

 The Computing Foundation currently consists of the following members:

 * [Gnu-linux-shell-use](https://github.com/computingfoundation/gnu-linux-shell-use)
-  A resource of shell solutions functioning as a foundation for GNU/Linux shell use
+  A resource of shell solutions providing a foundation for GNU/Linux shell use

 * [Gnu-linux-management](https://github.com/computingfoundation/gnu-linux-management)
-  A resource of document solutions functioning as a foundation for GNU/Linux management
+  A resource of document solutions providing a foundation for GNU/Linux management

 * [Gnu-linux-application-management](https://github.com/computingfoundation/gnu-linux-application-management)
-  A resource of document solutions functioning as a foundation for GNU/Linux application management
+  A resource of document solutions providing a foundation for GNU/Linux application management

 * [Enterprise-android-application-development](https://github.com/computingfoundation/enterprise-android-application-development) *(Coming soon)*
   A complete generic enterprise Android app foundation